Accessibility Testing Standards

 - If there are findings regarding ARIA, or any other issues that are unclear, refer them to the DoIT Office of Information Accessibility (DoIT.Accessibility@Illinois.gov) for confirmation.

-Note: Do not simply copy and paste failure details directly into an accessibility report.
-Findings must be confirmed, and, if so, clearly documented in terms that developers will understand.
+Note: Do not just copy and paste failure details from Accessibility Insights.
+Findings must be confirmed and clearly documented in terms that developers will understand.

 Keyboard testing is performed using standard keyboard commands only – a mouse must not be used.
 Keyboard testing may be completed by following existing test scripts substituting keyboard commands for mouse actions.
 Otherwise, keyboard testing should be performed by doing the following on each page/screen: